 Row with UK

-2009 April - Argentina hands documents to UN formally laying claim to a vast expanse of the ocean, as far as the Antarctic and including island chains governed by Britain.
+2009 April - Argentina hands documents to UN formally laying claim to a vast expanse of the ocean, as far as the Antarctic and including British island chains.

 2009 December - Argentine parliament passes law claiming Falkland Islands and several other British overseas territories in the area.